KPMP/wsi-worker/README.md

 # WSI Worker

-This worker script handls SVS and DZI operations for the DPR.
-This repository can be used to store further image processing workers.

-## scripts/run-wsi-worker.sh

-This script converts an SVS to DZI and links the converted assets into the DPR's file structure.
+This script converts one SVS to a DZI pyramid and links the converted assets into the DPR's file structure.

-*TODO: Also update the database.
-This worker does not touch delphinus-data yet.*
+## Building the Docker Image
+1. Build the base image in `docker/wsi-worker-base`
+2. Tag with `kingstonduo/wsi-worker-base` (plus version) and push
+3. Build the worker image in `docker/wsi-worker`
+4. Tag with `kingstonduo/wsi-worker` (plus version) and push

+### First Time Set-Up
+To get started quickly, create a `.env` file in `wsi-worker/scripts` and then call `./run-wsi-worker.sh`.
+To initialize the `.env` file, copy `wsi-worker/scripts/.env.example` and modify it to suit your environment (see ".env File" below).

 ### Example Run
+1. Put an SVS file into the host's "SVS file drop zone" directory indicated by `ENV_JOB_IN_DIR`
+2. `cd wsi-worker/scripts` to make that your working directory with your `.env` file

-Once an SVS file is dropped into the directory indicated by `ENV_JOB_IN_DIR`, this command will convert the SVS to DZI and link it in the file system.
+3. Run the below command to convert the SVS to DZI and link it in the file system

-`wsi-worker/scripts/run-wsi-worker.sh KPMP-Ex1 KPMP-Ex1_PAS_1of1 abc123`
+`./run-wsi-worker.sh KPMP-Ex1 KPMP-Ex1_PAS_1of1 abc123`

-### Inputs
-This script accepts 3 arguments and a `.env` file.

 #### Arguments
 1. KPMP ID